Non-Hodgkin Lymphoma Statistics

-- The survival rate has been increasing since the mid-1990s, non-Hodgkin lymphoma accounts for about 4 percent of all cancers in the U.S.
+- The survival rate has been increasing since 1997; non-Hodgkin lymphoma accounts for about 4 percent of all cancers in the U.S.

 - Weak Immune System: People with a weakened immune system as a result of an inherited immune disorder like ataxia-telangiectasia (AT), hypogammaglobulinemia, or Wiskott-Aldrich syndrome; or autoimmune diseases such as rheumatoid arthritis, psoriasis, Sjögren syndrome, lupus, or celiac disease have an increased risk of developing non-Hodgkin lymphoma.
 Some drugs used to modulate the immune system in non-cancer diseases are associated with an increased lymphoma risk.